-Prerequisite: To enhance the learning experience, it is recommended that the student complete ACCT& 201 OR have prior experience in business or accounting.
+Prerequisite: ACCT& 201 or prior experience in business or accounting recommended.

 This course offers an introduction to QuickBooks®, the nation's leading accounting software package for small businesses.
 Basic functions and capabilities of the software will be reviewed in a hands-on environment.
 This course is designed for the student with little or no prior experience with QuickBooks®. {formerly BUS 262}